labdevgen/3Dpredictor/README.md

 **1. Data Generation module**

-The module _GenerateData_new.py_ loads some external files (i.e. file with contacts frequencies, ChipSeq, E1 and etc.) and builds a dataset with predictor values for each contact It mainly wraps  DataGenerators classes with specific file name,
+The module _GenerateData_K562.py_ loads some external files (i.e. file with contacts frequencies, ChipSeq, E1 and etc.) and builds a dataset with predictor values for each contact It mainly wraps  DataGenerators classes with specific file name,